orx/orx/code/demo/iOS/ReadMe-iOS.md

-Orx - Portable Game Engine  (Version iOS 1.7)
+Orx - Portable Game Engine  (Version iOS 1.8)
 ================================================

 Email iarwain [at] orx-project -dot- org to contact the author; or better, check [orx's homepage](http://orx-project.org) for the most up-to-date contact information.
+You can also come [chat with us](https://gitter.im/orx/orx) if you have any questions or comments.

 This engine is licensed under the zlib license, see the `LICENSE` file for details.

-Orx is a 2D-oriented, data-driven and portable game engine focused primarily on ease of use.
+[Orx](http://orx-project.org) is a 2D-oriented, data-driven and portable game engine focused primarily on ease of use.

 Please read the `README.md` file for general info about orx.